• Menu

 5. You don’t even see the person

-You ask to Skype or Facetime with your new beau.
+You ask to do a video call with your new beau.
 He or she stalls, then says there’s something wrong with the camera.
-If you finally do have a video call, it’s so dark that you can’t see what the person looks like at all.
+If you finally do have a call on FaceTime, Google Meets or some other service, it’s so dark that you can’t see what the person looks like at all.

 If you’re seeing any of these behaviors in someone you met online, they could be warning signs that your online love is a scammer.
 Put the brakes on the romance immediately.